Top Toys of 1970: Nerf Ball, Barbie, Hot Wheels and Analog Toy Box Chaos

 It also works as one of the best examples of toy-as-event.
 This was not something you picked up for thirty seconds and forgot.
 Easy-Bake had steps.
 There was waiting.
 There was anticipation.
 There was payoff.
 That made the experience feel bigger than the object itself, which is one reason it stayed so culturally sticky.

 The memory is also deeply sensory.
 People remember the tiny pan, the smell, the suspense, and the surreal pride of producing a miniature dessert with all the gravity of a celebrity chef.
+That hands-on “make the thing and show the adult” energy is also part of the bigger 70s craft and activity-toy story.

 Fun Fact / Why It Still Matters Easy-Bake survived because it turned pretend adulthood into a real ritual with a real reward, and kids never forget that kind of magic.